The coastal uniform isn’t built all at once. It comes together piece by piece, through fabric, color, and the rhythm of days on and off the water.

 Heavyweight fleece, clean lines, no noise.
 Just structure, softness, and the kind of weight you notice only when it’s gone.

 The colors aren’t theoretical.
-They come from mornings like this.
+They come from Sausalito, California, mornings like this.
 Cool air, long horizon lines, and the quiet that hangs before the wind fills in.

-The beanies follow the same rule as everything we make: simple shape, lived-in texture, and a single small mark of identity.
+The beanies follow the same rule as everything we make: simple shape, lived-in texture, and a single, quiet mark of identity.
 No loud logos, just a clear point of view.

 Essentials should feel effortless together.
 These three were designed to layer, travel, and live side by side.

 The hem label is the quiet anchor of the collection.
-It’s small signal of who we are without asking for attention.
+It’s a small signal of who we are without asking for attention, shaped by the same restraint we explored in The Design Behind Our Logo and First Collection.